HypothesisWorks/hypothesis/HypothesisWorks.github.io/services/index.md

 considering a port to C (which would in turn simplify the port to many other languages), but most languages should be feasible so if you'd like a port to a different one, just ask us.

+This one comes with the added bonus that it will make you very popular!
+We get a lot of questions about Hypothesis ports from people who can't fund them, and anyone who funds the development of a version of Hypothesis will get mentioned prominently in the README and documentation.

 ## Improve Hypothesis performance for your use case

 Hypothesis performance is currently pretty good, and for most usage the bottleneck is your test code